Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.6.6 =
+The MIME database has been updated.

 = 0.6.5 =
 This release improves the file validation debug output.